chauthevi2004/coffee_se104/README.md

 ## IV.
 Instruction
-- First, open the "script_and_data.sql" file in Database folder and run it on your Microsoft SQL Server Management Studio
+- First, open the "script_and_data.sql" file in the Database folder and run it on your Microsoft SQL Server Management Studio
 ![Imgur](https://i.imgur.com/2U01btb.png)
 Remember your Server name.
-For example: DESKSTOP-ABCXYZ\SQLEXPRESS Result after execute:
+For example DESKSTOP-ABCXYZ\SQLEXPRESS Result after execution:
 ![Imgur](https://i.imgur.com/9talGmq.png)
 - Second, Install some requirement libraries and packages such as: **PagedList.**
 For example, to get this package you can click: *Project/Manage NuGet Packages*.
 ![Imgur](https://i.imgur.com/7lhamZY.png)
 Replace this bold text in Web.config to your Server name
 - Final, run file **Coffee.sln**
-# **Attention:**
+## **Attention:**
 These are some ways to fix common errors when working on Visual Studio.
 1. If the files are excluded as shown in the image below
 ![Imgur](https://i.imgur.com/Nz0vL69.png)